Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 20,000 merchants.

 WooCommerce does not have a set chargeback threshold, but merchants are encouraged to keep their chargeback rate below 1% to avoid penalties or account restrictions.

-BigCommerce does not have a set chargeback threshold, but merchants are encouraged to keep their chargeback rate below 1% to avoid penalties or account restrictions.
+BigCommerce from the Commerce product family does not have a set chargeback threshold, but merchants are encouraged to keep their chargeback rate below 1% to avoid penalties or account restrictions.

 Magento does not have a set chargeback threshold, but merchants are encouraged to keep their chargeback rate below 1% to avoid penalties or account restrictions.

-it's important to manage your chargeback thresholds in order to maintain a healthy business.
+It's important to manage your chargeback ratio in order to maintain a healthy business.
 Chargebacks can be costly and damaging to your reputation, so it's essential to take action to reduce their occurrence.
-Here are some tips for keeping your chargeback thresholds in limit:
+Here are some tips for keeping your chargeback ratio within the limit:

 Make sure your customers are aware of your refund policy before they make a purchase.
 Clearly outline the conditions for refunds and make the process for initiating a refund as simple as possible.